couchbase/kv_engine/etc/couchbase/kv/serverless/README.md

 The following parameters may be used:

+`default_throttle_limit` This is an integer value containing the throttle limit to set for each bucket as part of bucket creation.

 `max_connections_per_bucket` This is an integer value containing the maximum number of (external) connections to be permitted to select a given bucket.